-Over the last few years, UCL has put its weight behind understanding the impacts of urbanisation.
-Under the banner of its ‘Grand Challenge’ commitments to Global Health, Sustainable Cities, Intercultural Interaction, and Human Wellbeing, a cross‑disciplinary group has sought to contribute to urban sustainability by identifying health vulnerabilities and addressing the modifiable risk factors that can reduce the impact of NCDs globally.
-We are delighted to bring our expertise to bear through supporting research that will underpin Cities Changing Diabetes.
-More than that, our approach is aimed at making an impact that is sustainable into the future, giving new momentum to this global initiative.
+Over the last few years, University College London has put its weight behind understanding the impacts of urbanisation.
+Under its ‘Grand Challenge’ commitments to global health, sustainable cities, intercultural interaction and human well‑being, a cross‑disciplinary group contributes to urban sustainability by identifying health vulnerabilities and addressing the impact of NCDs globally.
+The expertise of applied researchers at the University College London, together with global partners, will underpin Cities Changing Diabetes.
+They aim to ensure sustainable impact, bringing new momentum to this global initiative.

-Steno Diabetes Center Copenhagen is a world leading institution in diabetes care and prevention, with a focus on the early stages of the disease.
-Established by Novo Nordisk A/S in 1932, we are a not for profit organisation working in partnership with the Danish healthcare system.
-We treat around 5600 people with diabetes.
-As a partner in Cities Changing Diabetes we draw on our experience in creating innovative and sustainable approaches to tackling diabetes at the community level, our work training healthcare professional in cities across the world and our expertise in providing care in Copenhagen.
-We believe we can make a significant contribution to the fight against urban diabetes.
+Steno Diabetes Center is a world leading, not‑for‑profit institution specialising in diabetes care and prevention.
+Established by Novo Nordisk A/S in 1932, the organisation works in partnership with the Danish healthcare system.
+As a global partner in Cities Changing Diabetes, Steno Diabetes Center Copenhagen draws on its experience creating innovative and sustainable approaches to tackling diabetes at community level, training healthcare professionals around the world and in providing care in Copenhagen.
+The centre expects to make a significant contribution to the fight against urban diabetes.